A BRIEF LOOK AT PAUL ROBESON'S EARLY LIFE

 We in America do not forget that it was on the backs of the white workers from Europe and on the backs of millions of Blacks that the wealth of America was built.
 And we are resolved to share it equally.
 We reject any hysterical raving that urges us to make war on anyone.
 Our will to fight for peace is strong.
 We shall not make war on anyone.
 We shall not make war on the Soviet Union.
 We oppose those who wish to build up imperialist Germany and to establish fascism in Greece.
 We wish peace with Franco's Spain despite her fascism.
 We shall support peace and friendship among all nations, with Soviet Russia and the people's Republics.Those sentiments were not a problem when spoken in France, or expressed throughout Europe.
 However, when Paul Robeson returned to the United States from his European tour and mentioned them in the American White Press and the Negro Press.
 Such as, "The Crisis", the official magazine of the "NAACP".
 They now became Anti-American and he was Blacklisted by the "House Committee on Un-American Activities".

 The "Blacklisting" was followed by the "HUAC's" next move to completely isolate Paul Robeson and clearly tag him a communist sympathizer.
-The committee subpoena Baseball Player Jackie Robinson, below, to testify against Paul Robeson.
+The committee subpoena Baseball Player Jackie Robinson, o testify against Paul Robeson.

 Days later Paul Robeson was to headline a concert in New York City.
 The local newspapers claimed the concert was supporting "subversives" such as Robeson.
 The local Press did their duty to country too well and the result was called the "Peekskill Riots".
 The riots consisted of anti-Communist demonstrators, anti-Black demonstrators and anti-Semitic demonstrators converging on those in support of Paul Robeson and themselves.